 Community Infrastructure Levy funds were allocated by the Neighbourhood Forum to Camden at the beginning of 2018, in order for Camden to update its 2003 Redington Frognal Conservation Area Guidelines and Statement.
-The purpose of providing funding was to provide a current Conservation Area appraisal as evidence of need for the SD and BGI neighbourhood plan policies.
-By October 2019, the work had not been commissioned.
+The purpose of providing funding was to provide a current Conservation Area appraisal as evidence of need for the SD and BGI policies.
+During 2020, a new draft conservation appraisal has been prepared.